lpuettmann/patent-automat/README.md

 		* `plot_matches_overtime.m`
 		* `plot_matches_over_nrpatents_weekly.m`
 		* `plot_summary_statistics_overtime.m`
-4. The script `transfer_matches_2stata.m` deletes those patents that start with a letter and clean patent classifications.
+4. The script `transfer_matches_2stata.m` deletes those patents that start with a letter and cleans patent classifications.
 Then export matches to `.csv` to be transported to Stata.
-Then copy all `.csv` files to *cleaned_matches_and_patentnr*.
+It saves all `.csv` files to *cleaned_matches_and_patentnr*.